1. Home

 Origins of Chinese Writing

 The Cambridge History of Ancient China, by Michael Loewe and Edward L. Shaughnessy, says the likely date for the earliest oracle bones is about 1200 B.C., corresponding with the reign of King Wu Ding.
 This speculation is based on the earliest reference to the origins of writing, which dates to the 3rd century B.C.
 The legend developed that a scribe of the Yellow Emperor invented writing after noticing bird tracks.
 [Source: Francoise Bottero, French National Center for Scientific Research Chinese Writing: Ancient Indigenous Perspective.]
 Scholars in the Han Dynasty thought the earliest Chinese writing was pictographic, meaning the characters are stylized representations, while the Qing thought the first writing was of numbers.
-Today, the earliest Chinese writing is described as pictographic or zodiographic, words that mean much the same thing.
+Today, the earliest Chinese writing is described as pictographic (picture) or zodiographic (graph of the name of the thing), words that for non-linguists mean similar things.
 As the writing of the ancient Chinese evolved, a phonetic component was added to the pictographic, as is true of the paired writing system of the Maya.

 Names of the Chinese Writing Systems